Resources

 Despite these differences, most card readers fall under four different categories, namely:

-1. Magstripe readers.
+- Magstripe card readers.
 The name “magstripe” comes from the union of the words “magnetic” and “stripe”.
 The card reading accepts the data when the customer or business merchant swipes the magnetic stripe in the card reader’s slot.
 The magstripe contains all the customer’s payment information.
 As the stripe is unencrypted, magstripe payment types are becoming less and less prevalent, as this payment type isn’t the safest method.

-2. EMV readers.
+- EMV card readers.
 Meaning “Europay Mastercard Visa”, EMV readers are named after the three companies that created them.
 Considered much safer than magstripe readers, EMV is the term for credit card chip payments that dynamically encrypts the card’s payment information.
 Payment cards that comply with the EMV standard are often called chip and pin cards or chip and signature cards.

 The best alternative forms of mobile payments